-Mountain biking future is bright in Rifle as Local mountain bike organization grows and brings big plans for enthusiasts in the area
+Mountain biking future is bright in Rifle

+Local mountain bike organization grows and brings big plans for enthusiasts in the area

 This weekend as part of Rifle’s Western Adventure Weekend, Rifle Area Mountain Bike Organization will host the Roan Cliff Chaos mountain bike race 8 a.m.
 Saturday on Hubbard Mesa.